martlin2cz/jmop/jmop-src/README.md

  ![logo](graphics/logo.svg)

 JMOP is very simple (console-based) Java based music player.
+You can see it as an acronym of "Java music _only_ player".
 And that's mostly everything you should know about.

 # But...?